 Pre-qualified suppliers list

-Explains how an agency can establish and operate a pre-qualified suppliers list.
+Explains when it is appropriate and how an agency must establish and operate a pre-qualified suppliers list, and manage contract opportunities.

 - A pre-qualified suppliers list is a list of suppliers who an agency has pre-approved as capable of delivering specific types of goods, services or works.